Black Mountains, Brecon Beacons National Park

 Gliding

 Fancy seeing the beauty of the Black Mountains from a whole new perspective?
-Well, why not head to the Black Mountains gliding club tucked away in the north eastern section of the Black Mountains.
+Well, why not head to the Black Mountains gliding club tucked away in the northeastern section of the Black Mountains.

 ______________________________